directus/v8-archive/README.md

 ### Feature Requests

 Feature requests are managed as GitHub issues within the appropriate Directus repository.
 Before making a new submission, first [browse existing feature requests](https://github.com/directus/app/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc+label%3Aenhancement) using the `enhancement` label.
 If you find a similar request, simply vote for it using the :+1: or :-1: reactions and add any additional context in the comments.
 If _not_, [add a new feature request](https://github.com/directus/app/issues/new?template=Feature_request.md) by completing the provided template.

-### Community

-* **[Slack](https://slack.directus.io)** — Our growing Slack community is quickly approaching a thousand members!
-Come join us and be a part of the internal discussion.
-Our helpful members are also quick to offer advice for simple questions you may have along the way.
-* **[Twitter](https://twitter.com/directus)** — Follow us on Twitter to be the first to hear about product updates, see sneak peeks, and vote on the future of the platform.

 ### Online Demos